 Are there enough data to indicate that ivosidenib improves outcomes in the longer term?

-Whether ivosidenib improves long-term outcomes is what we’ll learn from the HOVON150AML and Agile trials [ClinicalTrials.gov Identifiers: NCT03839771 and NCT03173248, respectively]; we don’t really know yet how much this drug improves overall survival.
+Whether ivosidenib improves long-term outcomes is what we’ll learn from the Agile and HOVON150AML [ClinicalTrials.gov Identifiers: NCT03173248 and NCT03839771, respectively]; we don’t really know yet how much this drug improves overall survival.
 We’re eagerly awaiting the data.
 Agile outcomes will be available in 1 or 2 years; HOVON150AML outcomes will take longer.

 The Q&A was edited for clarity and length.